marklse568/rest-cart/README.md

 ## Motivation and Thought Process

 This project was created as a coding test in the context of an application for an apprentice position.
-Overall this is not meant to be an enterprise-ready product but rather a learning experience since I previously had no experience working with JavaScript and Node.js.
+Overall this is not meant to be an enterprise-ready product but rather a learning experience since I previously had no experience working with Node.js.

 ### Tech choices: